 Office: C031 Plant Sciences

-I have broad research interests with respect to pest insect species in Colorado.
+I have broad interests with respect to pest insect species in Colorado.
 My main focus over the past 10 years has been on insect pests of horticultural commodity crops.
 However, with the recent explosion in bed bugs around the state some of my focus has shifted toward urban entomology and the Cimex species pest complex.

-I assist with insect identifications that come to the Center for Sustainable Integrated Pest Management’s Plant Diagnostic Clinic.
+I also assist with insect identifications that come to the Center for Sustainable Integrated Pest Management’s Plant Diagnostic Clinic.
 I work with businesses, homeowners, and other members of the public to identify their pest problems and/or create management plans to deal with pest infestations.

 Courses I Teach: